idaholab/TMAP8/doc/content/verification/ver-1g.md

 A + B \Rightarrow AB
 \end{equation}

-is modelled in a functional enclosure.
+is modeled in a functional enclosure.
 The reaction rate, R, is positive if the species AB is being produced in the reaction and negative if it is being consumed.
 The forward rate coefficient, K, for the reaction has no spatial or time dependence.
 The reaction rate is:

 \begin{equation}
 R = K C_A C_B